valaxy/algorithm-data-structure/readme.md

 - Use LinkedListNode to build linked list yourself
-- Use LinkedList to build linked list but not use any build function of LinkedNode
+- Use LinkedList to build linked list but not use any build function of LinkedListNode

 # LinkedListNode
 ```javascript